skoczen/will/docs/deploy.md

 You should have docker already installed; additionally, the instructions require docker-compose.
 If you're not using docker-compose, you must start the image via the docker command with the correct arguments.

 ### Step 1: Configure your container's environment variables
-In will's docker directory, update the default.env file with your environment's settings.
+In Will's docker directory, update the default.env file with your environment's settings.
 At a minimum, this should contain:
 ```bash
 WILL_USERNAME
 WILL_PASSWORD